Qovery/documentation/website/docs/using-qovery/configuration/clusters.md

 <Alert type="info">

-If you are looking to install Qovery on your Kubernetes cluster, please refer to [this guide][guides.provider.guide-kubernetes].
+If you are looking to install Qovery on your Kubernetes cluster, please refer to [this guide][docs.getting-started.install-qovery.kubernetes].

 </Alert>